Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 When looking at debug headers like this, a common assumption is that it's for JTAG or some other form of hardware level debugging.
 However, the JTAG spec requires that there be at least 4 pins, TDO,TDI,TMS and TCK.
 We only have two on our target, so there is a good chance that this is a Single Wire Debug (SWD) port.

 ## Understanding SWD
-SWD is a common debugging interface that is used on popular SoCs like the STM32 series and many other microcontrollers.
-As the name states, SWD only requires one data line and one clock line, but how can we determine which one is which?
+SWD is a common debugging interface that is used for ARM Cortex targets.
+As the name implies, SWD only requires one data line and one clock line, but how can we determine which one is which?
 Before we go down that route, we should understand a little more about how SWD works and what tools can be used to interface with it.

 First off - SWD interfaces with something called a "Debug Access Port" (DAP).
 The DAP brokers access to various "Access Ports" (APs) which provide functionality including from typical hardware debugging, legacy JTAG cores, and other high performance memory busses.
 The image below pulled from [this document](https://stm32duinoforum.com/forum/files/pdf/Serial_Wire_Debug.pdf) provides a visual representation of how the DAP and APs are architected.

 ![swd_arch.png]()

 Each of these APs consist of 64, 32 bit registers, with one register that is used to identify the type of AP.
 The function and features of the AP determine how these registers are accessed and utilized.
-You can find all of the information regarding these transactions for some of the standard APs [here](https://static.docs.arm.com/ihi0031/c/IHI0031C_debug_interface_as.pdf)
+You can find all of the information regarding these transactions for some of the standard APs [here](https://static.docs.arm.com/ihi0031/c/IHI0031C_debug_interface_as.pdf).
+The ARM interface specification defines two APs by default and they are the JTAG-AP, and the MEM-AP.
+The MEM-AP also includes a discovery mechanism for components that are attached to it.

 #### SWD Protocol